← Back to all foods

 What it is

-Broccoli is a green cruciferous vegetable in the Brassica family, related to cauliflower, cabbage, and Brussels sprouts.
-It is available fresh, frozen, and occasionally dried, and is one of the most widely consumed vegetables in Western diets.
-Both the florets and stems are edible.
+Broccoli is a green cruciferous vegetable in the Brassica family, alongside cauliflower, cabbage, and Brussels sprouts.
+Both the florets and stems are edible, and it is commonly sold fresh or frozen.

 Key nutrients and compounds